Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/events.md

 ## Web

-As mentioned before, web version uses standard way of communication between iframes.
-It means, parent iframe is able to send events through `postMessage` function.
-To handle this type of message, it is enough to add `message` event listener on global `window` object.
+As mentioned before, the web version uses a standard way of communication between iframes.
+It means, the parent iframe is able to send events through `postMessage` function.
+To handle this type of message, it is enough to add `message` event listener on the global `window` object.

-Native application will send event with `data: string` which represents JSON object converted to string.
-This object has the same interface as we defined in methods section:
+The native application will send an event with `data: string` which represents a JSON object converted to string.
+This object has the same interface as we defined in the methods section:

 ```typescript
 interface MessageJSON {